vwxyz/markdown-toolbar-cheatsheet/_includes/underline-1.md

-Underline is not supported in Markdown, but Markdown supports HTML, so you can use `<u>` tags.
+Underline is not supported in Markdown.
+However, Markdown supports HTML, so you can use `<u>` tags to underline text.
 <!--break-->
 Use HTML to &lt;u&gt;underline text&lt;/u&gt; in markdown.